Apply Now arrow

 It’s easy to be overwhelmed by all of the business equipment financing options.
 The best option for you depends on your circumstances, but often times, there aren’t clear-cut answers.

 For example, you want to buy 100 new computers for your business.
 You have a high credit score and long track record.
 But you also might need extra funds to hire seasonal staff in a few months – and you would prefer not to take out another loan.
-So, should you go with a term loan or equipment loan?
+So, should you go with a term loan or business equipment loan?
 Hard to say.

 If, on the other hand, you knew that you were going to need the seasonal staff, the term loan would probably be the way to go.